Love Design: Supporting

 A 24-year-old secretary at Jinta Architect and a close friend of Rin.
-Tetris is cheerful, gentle, and endearingly clumsy, bringing a sense of warmth and lightness to the team.
+Tertis is cheerful, gentle, and endearingly clumsy, bringing a sense of warmth and lightness to the team.
 Attentive to the small details of her colleagues’ preferences and needs, she quietly cares for everyone around her.
 Behind this cheerful demeanor, however, she harbors a secret: a hidden romantic relationship with Vee, Mind’s right-hand at the rival firm, Mind Space.